bitsofinfo/kubernetes-acme-dns-registrar/README.md

 * automatic [dnsprovider](core/dnsprovider) CNAME creation
 * works with wildcards
 * works with private dns scenarios
+* simple API for reviewing database of `Registrations`
 # overview

 This project provides some additional automation to help make your life easier when using the **awesome** [acme-dns DNS challenge server](https://github.com/joohoi/acme-dns).
 The diagram below shows a sample architecture where this project can be utilized to automate the typically manual [acme-dns registration](https://cert-manager.io/docs/configuration/acme/dns01/acme-dns/) steps that one must take per-domain prior to having [cert-manager](https://cert-manager.io/) do its work.